-Changes in policy to weed out assumptions that all families are together and more nuanced ways to communicate unique family situations in finance application procedures.
+Changes in policy to weed out assumptions that all families have two parents living together and more nuanced ways to communicate unique family situations in finance application procedures.

-Review of procedures to understand the true risk of fraud and not assumed risk.
-Review of strategies that advocate complex and unfathomable processes as an approach to managing fraud.
+Review of procedures to understand the true risk of fraud associated with family estrangement.
+Review of strategies that put in place complex processes as an approach to managing fraud.